AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 Before creating a measurement report, ensure you have:

 * An active [!DNL AMC] connection and an existing project.
 Refer to the [Connect to Amazon Marketing Cloud](../../connect/advertising-platforms/amc.md) and [Manage projects](../manage-projects.md) guides.
-* Campaigns that ran within the last three months in your [!DNL AMC] instance.
+* Campaigns that ran within the last three months in your [!DNL AMC] instance, with sufficient unique users to meet [!DNL AMC]'s minimum aggregation threshold.
 Campaign IDs are discovered only within this default lookback window.
+For details on the aggregation threshold, refer to the [AMC aggregation threshold documentation](https://advertising.amazon.com/API/docs/en-us/guides/amazon-marketing-cloud/aggregation-threshold){target="_blank"}.
 If no campaigns appear in the report form, refer to the [Troubleshooting](#troubleshooting) section.

 ## Create a report {#create-report}